lukso-network/docs/docs/networks/advanced-guides/withdrawal-update.md

 1. Open the `deposit_data.json` file of the validator
 2. Search for the `withdrawal_credentials` properties for every key
    - If the hexadecimal number starts with `01`, withdrawals are already enabled
-   - If the hexadecimal number starts with `00`, withdrawals are disabled
+   - If the hexadecimal number starts with `00`, withdrawals can be enabled using this guide

-If your withdrawals are disabled, follow this guide to set a withdrawal address.

 </div>